 Throughout the school year, there are days and events that call for Epiphany students to wear their "professional best."
 "Professional best" means as if the student is applying for a professional position.
-On these days, young men are expected to wear a tucked-in dress shirt and tie with dress pants and belt, while young women must wear dresses or skirts of acceptable lengths or dress slacks and an appropriate blouse.
-Dress Up days will be announced the week prior to the event.
+On these days, young men must wear a tucked-in dress shirt and tie with dress pants and belt, while young women must wear dresses or skirts of acceptable lengths (mid-thigh), or dress slacks and an appropriate blouse.
+Backless and dresses with "cutouts" are not permitted.
+Middle School girls are permitted to wear open-toed shoes on Dress Up Days.

+Dress Up Days will be announced the week prior to the event.
 On occasion, dances will be semi-formal and follow these "dress up" guidelines.
 These Dress Up Days include Dedication, School Picture Day, Feast of Epiphany, specific classroom/club activities, etc.